ovh/cds/docs/content/contribute/development.md

 +++

-Before doing some code on CDS, you must install your development environment.
+Before contributing to CDS, you'll need to install your development environment.

 * Postgresql